Benefits of Mullein Root

 Mullein’s Doctrine of Signatures

 According to the doctrine of signatures, which suggests that the structure of a plant reflects its healing purpose, mullein is one of the clearest examples.
-The root system resembles the pelvic region—including the lower intestines, urinary tract, and reproductive organs—and the way it branches echoes the legs.
-The leaf base and root neck look just like the waist, and the broad, fuzzy basal leaves reflect the bottom of the lungs.
-Then, rising through the center is that tall flower spike—glowing gold like our crown, face, and heart glow.
+The root system resembles the pelvic region—including the lower intestines, urinary tract, and reproductive organs.
+The way it branches echoes the legs.
+The leaf base and root neck resemble the waist, and the broad, fuzzy basal leaves reflect the bottom of the lungs.
+Rising through the center is the tall flower spike—glowing gold like the crown, face, and heart.
 Bendable but never breaking.
 The stalk is thick with water and nutrients.

 It’s not just a plant—it’s a mirror of the body in herbal form.
 Its signature is rooted resilience.
 Flow with ease.
 Deep, penetrating healing.